 The tax aims to activate serviced, zoned land for residential or mixed use.
 This is to boost housing supply and regenerate vacant, idle urban land.
 These locations have been identified within statutory land use plans as being appropriate locations for housing and they have benefitted from investment in the key services to support the delivery of housing.

-The RZLT process has two parts:
+Please note that the RZLT process has two parts:

 1) Identification and mapping of the land in scope for the tax.
-This is undertaken by local authorities through the publication of annual draft and annual final maps – see below.

 2) Administration of the tax.
 This will be undertaken by the Revenue Commissioners.